Techniques for Solving Stochastic Differential Equations¶

 - characteristic-function approaches

-Compare \(dX_t = \mu\,dt + \sigma\,dW_t\) (additive) with \(dS_t = \mu S_t\,dt + \sigma S_t\,dW_t\) (multiplicative).
-The second equation naturally suggests \(Y_t = \log S_t\).
+- Confusing additive and multiplicative noise.
+Compare \(dX_t = \mu\,dt + \sigma\,dW_t\) with \(dS_t = \mu S_t\,dt + \sigma S_t\,dW_t\) — only the second suggests \(Y_t = \log S_t\).

 9. Final Perspective¶